 Born Jan.
 24, 1940, in Scranton, the son of the late Joseph and the Mary (Godwin Loftus) Loftus, he was a graduate of Scranton Preparatory School and received his Bachlor of Science from the University of Scranton, where he was commissioned into the United States Army upon graduation in 1961.
-A Vietnam veteran, Loftus was a paratrooper in the 1st Battalion, 503rd Airborne Infantry Regiment, out of Fort Bragg, N.C., and a member of the elite Green Berets.
-He earned the Bronze star and was promoted to captain during his time in Vietnam.
-Upon being honorably discharged in 1965, he joined the FBI as a special agent.
+A Vietnam veteran, Loftus was a paratrooper in the 1st Battalion, 503rd Airborne Infantry Regiment, out of Fort Bragg, N.C., and a member of the Elite 82nd Airborne, also referred to as the Green Berets.
+He earned the Bronze Star and was promoted to captain during his time in Vietnam.
+Upon being honorably discharged, in 1965, he joined the FBI as a special agent.
 After a stint in Texas, he was transferred to Washington, D.C., where he attended the FBI's foreign language program, becoming proficient in Mandarin.
 From there, the FBI sent him to New York City, just as the People's Republic of China was being considered (and later admitted) to the United Nations General Assembly.
 His FBI experience led him to pursue a professional career in law.
 He received his J.D. degree from Seton Hall University Law School, New Jersey, and his L.L.M.
 Master of Law in trial advocacy from Temple University.
 He practiced law for more than 40 years in Northeast Pennsylvania.
 Raised to help his community, Pete volunteered as an EMT and was captain of the Dalton Volunter Fire Company's EMS ambulance service.
 He was a member of the St. Gregory's Parish, Clakrs Green, having served on the parish council and as Eucharistic minister.
 He served on the boards of numerous organizations, including Meals on Wheels of Northeast Pennsylvania, the Pennsylvania Regional Tissue Bank, Lourdesmont and Community Life Support Ambulance Service.
 He was active with organizations that his children were members of, especially swim teams.

 Pete was passionate about his Catholic faith, his country and his family.